artyfarty/artyfartyio.github.io/devel.md

 weight: 20
 ---

 I am an engineer by calling and education.
-I can build complex castles in the air in my mind.
+I can create and maintain complex structures in my mind.
 I can debug very quickly, narrowing down the search area to identify the problem.
 I don't get attached to my code, and I try not to have sharp views for or against certain technologies and approaches.

 I can do it myself, or I can create a department of people who will do it — set up the software development and testing process.